Digital Twins as Funhouse Mirrors: Five Key Distortions: Detailed Information on Each Sub-Study

 All pairwise comparisons are reported in Table \ref{SI_infotainment_tab3}.
 For humans, more entertaining headlines were marginally preferred more over less entertaining headlines.
 Human participants also significantly preferred entertaining over informative content and conservative over liberal content.
 Preference for trustworthy over untrustworthy sources was not statistically significant.
 Finally, a non-linear pattern emerged for number of likes: humans showed a significant preference for 2,000 likes over 200 likes, but non-significant preference for 2,000 over 20 likes and 200 over 20 likes.
-Twins, on the other hand, showed a significant preference for less entertaining headlines and significant preference for informative over entertaining content, but in contrast to humans, held a strong and significant preference for trustworthy over untrustworthy sources and liberal over conservative content.
+Twins likewise showed a significant preference for more entertaining headlines, but in contrast to humans, held a significant preference for informative over entertaining content, trustworthy over untrustworthy sources, and liberal over conservative content.
 Twins also showed striking and consistent preferences for higher like counts across all comparisons, particularly between 20 and 2000 likes (99.33\%), highlighting a stronger responsiveness to this popularity signal than humans.

 [2]{ \multirow{#1}{0.35\linewidth}{ \arraybackslash #2} }

 \begingroup

 \endgroup